 I hated running on a treadmill.
 So, when I saw the work out spots in the outdoors area like Observatory Hill or Bondi Beach.
 I had to go.
 At least once!
 So if the sun is still shining, head to an outdoor gym for further self-development.
 These open gyms have most of the equipment and instruction manuals you could ask for and are conveniently located and under-used.
 If you go on the weekdays, most likely you will have the place to your self and won’t have to constantly face off muscle men for the pull-up rings.
 There’s also a public bathroom and drinking water nearby.

 Sydney hosts some of the best music festivals in the world.
 Whether it’s a summer music festival or festival by the beach for the New year.
-It is one of the perks of living in a beautiful city like Sydney as you get to watch some of your favourite artists locally.
-Usually these show run in ANZ Stadium, showground in Olympic Park or Enmore theatre and Fox Quarters in Moore Park.
+It is one of the perks of living in a beautiful city like Sydney as you get to watch some of your favorite artists locally.
+Usually these show run in ANZ Stadium, showground in Olympic Park or Enmore Theatre and Fox Quarters in Moore Park.
 I have seen bonobo, ACDC, Linkin Park, Guns n’ Roses, Jayz, and some more.
 If you are looking to do once in a lifetime things in Sydney, you should go to a live concert in Sydney.
-Google if one of your favourite artist is playing this weekend in Sydney!
+Google if one of your favorite artists is playing this weekend in Sydney!

-Watch a musical in the Capital Square or in the Opera House
+14. Watch a musical in the Capitol Square or in the Opera House

 If you have never been to Art Galleries, try one in Sydney.
 I especially like going to The Art Gallery of NSW and Museum of Contemporary Art.
 They usually have interesting exhibitions happening.
 You can be an art critic as you see the gallery unfold different artists’ meaning of art!

-Libraries can be a fun place to go if you are into books, peace and quietness.
+Libraries can be a fun place to go if you are into books, peace, and quietness.
 If you are in Sydney, pop in to have a look around the State Library in Macquarie Street.
 There is FREE WIFI to upload your Instagram pictures.
-You can also rub a statue Pig’s nose couple blocks down for good luck!
+You can also rub a statue Pig’s nose a couple of blocks down for good luck!

 You will be laughing with the crowd at Sydney’s many comedy clubs and open mic nights.
 There are some bars dedicated to comedy night like the stars bar in George St, Cheers, Paddington RSL.